Richardinho/react-hero-app-with-routing/README.md

 When the request is in flight, the user could navigate away from the route prompting a new request.
 If we were not careful, an old request could come back and get mixed up with a newer one.
 It is thus important that whenever we make a new request the old request is cancelled.
 The `switchMap` method does this.
-In my opinion it is perhaps the 'killer feature' of observables.
+In my opinion it is perhaps the 'killer feature' of Observables.
-What it does is map a stream of values to a stream of observables and returns a new stream which emits the values emitted by these inner streams.The critical part of it is that when there is a new value on the input stream (our stream of match objects) all the inner streams for which we are still waiting for output on are cancelled.
+What it does is map a stream of values to a stream of Observables and returns a new stream which emits the values emitted by these inner streams.The critical part of it is that when there is a new value on the input stream (our stream of match objects) all the inner streams for which we are still waiting for output on are cancelled.

-We also want to make sure that the observable is unsubscribed from when we unmount the component.
+We also want to make sure that the Observable is unsubscribed from when we unmount the component.
 You can see that we do this within the `componentWillUnmount` lifecycle method.

 Streams fit very well with the paradigms involved in web development and they work just as well with React as they do in Angular.